-At the above vastu grid however to total the number u will get total 15.
+In the above Vaastu grid however we total, (horizontal, vertical or diagonal) the total we get is 15.

 Place your DOB in the grid as shown above.

-Blank space will tell us vastu fauld direct as per DOB.
+Blank space will tell us Vaastu faults direct as per DOB.

-Accordin to blank grid we can do remedy to correct that corner.
+According to blank grid we can do remedy to correct that corner.

 You can check for both husband and wife DOB in the grid as shown above.